thoward27/algorithms/docs/bonus/B05-dynarray.md

-# Assignment 09: Dynamic Array
+# Bonus 05: Dynamic Array

 For this assignment you will be implementing a Dynamic Array capable of accepting any primitive type.